 Your description tag is not only “sales copy” for people to read, but it’s also food for the hungry search engine spiders.
 Despite the fact that the description tag IS NOT a ranking factor, they do still crawl it and index it, so it makes sense that it’s accurate and well written.

 However, one mistake I see a lot is people trying to stuff too much information into their meta description tag, then reusing that meta description in multiple places on their website.
 Ddon’t describe your whole business, just describe the page in question.

 For example, let’s say you’re a contractor, and you provide plumbing, remodeling, and electrical work.
 You would want to have a completely different meta description tag on each of your service pages.
 Don’t make the mistake of using one description for all your pages.

-Use your primary keyphrase in the beginning of your description tag too.
-This gives a higher “keyword prominence” percentage to the search engines and your site will rank higher in some engines.
+Use your primary keyphrase in the beginning of your description tag too, giving it higher “keyword prominence”.
 Don’t overuse your keyphrase though, or it can be considered “webspam”.
 Higher than zero keyword prominence is good, but higher still is not always better.

-Remember, the primary reason for a good descripttion tag is not so you can to rank higher, (since Google for example, is currently not using the description tag in their algorithm).
+Remember, the primary reason for a good description tag is NOT so you can to rank higher, (since Google for example, is currently not using the description tag in their algorithm).
 The primary reason for a good description is to compel the reader of your SERP listing to click on you, instead of the competition.